joelvaneenwyk/huginn-wiki/Deployment-with-Capistrano,-Unicorn,-and-nginx.md

-_These instructions describe the behavior of the `capistrano` branch at the moment._
+_These instructions describe the behavior of the `deployments` branch at the moment._

 Deploying Huginn with Capistrano, Unicorn, and nginx is straight forward.